Are you Type 2 Diabetic and overweight? Bariatric surgery with Streamline could help you lose weight AND put your diabetes into remission.

 “Surgery should be an option for diabetics” Time Magazine

-Bariatric Surgery: How does it work?
+Bariatric surgery for diabetes: How does it work?

 There are a number of procedures that come under the banner of bariatric surgery.
 However, the main 3 procedures are; gastric band, gastric bypass and gastric sleeve.
 The evidence shows that the laparoscopic gastric bypass is the most effective operation for metabolic illnesses, but the laparoscopic gastric sleeve isn’t far behind.